With the rising cost of living, every dollar saved helps. These frugal food hacks squeeze a few more dollars out of your grocery budget.

-A small spatula, preferably one with a long handle, will only set you back a couple of dollars and is essential for getting the last scrapings out of the jar or one more muffin from the mixing bowl, or a little bit extra mashed potato from the pot.
+A small and medium spatula, preferably with long handles, will set you back a couple of dollars, but they are essential for getting the last scrapings out of the jar, one more muffin from the mixing bowl, or a little bit extra mashed potato from the pot.

-- Make Fruit and Vege Last Longer by Storing them the Right Way
+2. Make Fruit and Veg Last Longer by Storing them the Right Way

-Each fruit and vegetable has an optimum way to store it, so it lasts as long as possible.
-Download the free fruit and veg storage guide and stick it to your fridge (if you like) to use as a guide when storing produce.
+Each fruit and vegetable has an optimum storage method to help it last as long as possible.
+You can download the free fruit and veg storage guide to stick to your fridge (if you like) to use as a guide when storing produce.

-To make your produce purchases last, plan to eat the most perishable foods first, leaving the longer lasting fruits and vegetables (or the ones not quite ripe yet) for later in the week.
+To make your produce purchases last, plan to eat the most perishable foods first, leaving the longer-lasting fruits and vegetables (or the ones not quite ripe yet) for later in the week.